xplatformer/docker-xwindow/README.md

 ### Build Arguments

-Build arguments used in the system.
+Build arguments used in the image.

 | Variable | Value | Description |
 | -------- | ------- |------------ |